GLOBAL MARKETS-Shares rally as investor confidence in Fed cuts grows

 By Amanda Cooper

-LONDON, Dec 1 (Reuters) - Global stocks edged up on Friday, having closed out their best month in three years the day before, as investor confidence that interest rates will fall next year has lured cash into equities, cryptocurrencies and gold at the expense of the dollar.
+LONDON, Dec 1 (Reuters) - Global stocks steadied on Friday, having closed out their best month in three years the day before, as investor confidence that interest rates will fall next year has lured cash into equities, cryptocurrencies and gold at the expense of the dollar.

-The MSCI All-World index .MIWD00000PUS eased 0.1%, mostly on the back of declines in Asian stocks.
+The MSCI All-World index .MIWD00000PUS traded flat on the day, as gains in Europe were offset by overnight losses in Asia.

 "Our sense is that quite a lot of the good news is already in the price.
 A little bit of profit-taking and rebalancing have probably played in the month-end, obscuring the messaging we typically get from the price action," said Rodrigo Catril, a senior FX strategist at the National Australia Bank.